msecrist-couchbase/smallcb-training-capella/README.md

 first end-to-end demo on cloud (staging)?

+first examples from not-steve?

-need to golang proxy to use the remapped port #'s? in the REST responses, to rewrite REST json maps to list server hostnames/addrs correctly.
+need to golang proxy to use the remapped port #'s? in the REST responses, to rewrite REST json maps to list server hostnames/addrs correctly?

 docker container needs to -p or publish/expose ports on 0.0.0.0 addr instead of 127.0.0.1 addr?
+  See "-containerPublishAddr" cmd-line flag.

-create couchbase user better than Administrator:password, especially with user & password that look more like UUID's when we're in >= zipcar mode?
+create couchbase user better than Administrator:password, especially dynamically with user & password that look more like UUID's when we're in >= zipcar mode?

-client-side JS to prevent over-clicking on Run/Submit button?
+client-side JS to prevent over-clicking on Run/Submit button, where the current attempt of onRunSubmit() doesn't work very well.

-client-side JS to prevent Back Button or navigating away from losing work?
+client-side JS to prevent Back Button or navigating away from losing work in the code textarea?

-client-side code syntax highlighting / styling / codemirror, ACME code editor?
+client-side code syntax highlighting / styling via codemirror, ACE code editor?

-CSS styling / mobile?
+CSS styling for mobile / narrow screens?

-when there are enough examples, use a tree-control on the left-hand-side with a scrollable panel, perhaps with mouseover longer explanations?
+when there are enough examples, use a tree-control on the left-hand-side with a scrollable panel, perhaps with mouseovers with longer explanations?

-capture email to get a longer-running dev tire-kicking instance?
+favorites / recommendeds for examples?

-some examples only make sense with a longer-running dev tire-kicking instance?
+some examples that only make sense with a longer-running dev tire-kicking instance?

+allow InfoBefore / InfoAfter to have links?

+allow examples to be collected into separate "books"?

+capture email to get a longer-running dev tire-kicking instance? full name?  password?
+  CAPTCHA?

 can i have >1 longer running instance per email?